AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/connect-set-up-service.md

 ---
 # Connect the Store Fulfillment Solution

-Establish the connection between Adobe Commerce and Store Fulfillment services by configuring the required authentication credentials and connection data from the Admin.
+Connect Store Fulfillment Services with Adobe Commerce by adding the required authentication credentials and connection data to the Adobe Commerce Admin.

 - **[Configure [!DNL Commerce integration settings]](#create-the-commerce-integration)**–Create an Adobe Commerce integration for Store Fulfillment services and generate the access tokens to authenticate incoming requests from the Store Fulfillment servers.